 First, let’s all agree on what an RFP really is.
-Although the Procurement department of most corporations exists to support a formal RFP approach, typically these tenders are a “document by committee” that often ends up being vague, self-contradictory, and incomplete.
+Although the Procurement department of most corporations exists to support a formal RFP approach, typically these tenders are a “document by committee” that often end up being vague, self-contradictory, and incomplete.
 It is a means to “lower” the bar so that vendors can be homogenized because such comparison requires a least common denominator.
-As such, RFP efforts become political footballs and descend into nothing more than a mechanism to eliminate the “also-rans” – something that could easily have been done without an RFP.
+As such, RFP efforts become political footballs and descend into nothing more than a mechanism to narrow the list.

 Your Competitive Opening

 Because of the banality inherent in the RFP process, you have an opportunity to use the entire process to your advantage.
 How?
 Because most RFP response skills are uniformly mediocre among the average sales rep. Consequently, most respondents to an RFP: